-Humans change entire landscapes – by building cities and roads, by farming land and by exploiting natural resources.
+Humans change entire landscapes – by building cities and roads, by farming land, and by exploiting natural resources.
 What effects does this have on animals and their habitats?
 Using the GPS location data of more than 800 animals, a team of scientists was able to prove a reduction in animal movements in areas with a high human footprint.
-Movements of mammals in areas with a high human footprint were found to be on average one half to one third the extent of their movements in areas with a low human footprint.
+Movements of mammals in areas with a high human footprint were found to be on average half to one-third the extent of their movements in areas with a low human footprint.
 The study was conducted by biologists from the Senckenberg Nature Research Society and the Goethe University Frankfurt, in collaboration with the Max Planck Institute for Ornithology in Radolfzell and the University of Konstanz.

 Martin Wikelski and his colleagues have identified several root causes for this development: Human infrastructure disturbs and fragments the habitats of wild animals, which limits their movements.
 The biologists believe that animals such as deer or wild boars increasingly retreat to comparatively small areas of woodland surrounded by human infrastructure.
 “Species such as zebras, which cover large distances in the wild, can no longer exist in close proximity to humans.
 Spatial restrictions and the fragmentation of their habitats lead to a decrease in the animals’ numbers,” explains Kamran Safi, a biologist working at the Max Planck Institute for Ornithology.

-A second reason for this development may have to do with changes to the animals’ behaviour caused by the presence of humans.
+A second reason for this development may have to do with changes to the animals’ behavior caused by the presence of humans.
 Animals like urban foxes are more likely to find food when foraging in areas dominated by humans, which means that the distances they need to cover are much smaller than in the wild.
-Human hunting parties as well as leisure activities such as running profoundly affect the animals’ behaviour: The research results show that wild boars and other species adjust their activity times and territories to evade humans.
-There is also evidence to suggest that animals such as grouse avoid areas that feature ski lifts, funiculars and alpine sports entirely.
+Human hunting parties as well as leisure activities such as running profoundly affect the animals’ behavior: The research results show that wild boars and other species adjust their activity times and territories to evade humans.
+There is also evidence to suggest that animals such as grouse avoid areas that feature ski lifts, funiculars, and alpine sports entirely.